eliaseamus/lexis/README.md

 ## Example of use
 Lets pretend you're reading some book and encounter an unknown word *ingenious*.
-You'd like to learn it, but instead of writing it down to some piece of paper, you can add it to your word collection in **Lexis**.
+You'd like to learn it, but instead of writing it down to some piece of paper or a note-taking app, you can add it to your word collection in **Lexis**.
 This way you'll get a dictionary definition of the word with a picture associated with its meaning, plus the transcription with an audiable pronunciation - pretty much handy, isn't it?
+Using Lexis, you can combine words into groups by subject, create an entry in your collection for any source you learn the new word from: it can be a book or a song, or something else.

 1. Since the word *ingenious* may be used to describe a person, you can add it to the *Personality* subject group.